lucylangenb/jacktrip/install.md

-This file will cover the basics of Jack and Jacktrip installation.
+# Installing Jack and Jacktrip

+## Installing Jack

+Jack is essentially an audio patching software.
+Think about how a synth box works: you connect input and output sources via wires ("jacks") to create new sounds.
+Jack works the same way, but within your computer: it can route audio from one program to another.

-To download the most recent version of Jack for Windows or OS X: https://web.archive.org/web/20200808125552/https://jackaudio.org/downloads/
+To download the most recent version of Jack for Windows or OS X: https://jackaudio.org/downloads/

+(As of 8/21/20, the Windows and OS X software links are no longer available on this site.
+Check this WebArchive version of the same page for the files instead: https://web.archive.org/web/20200808125552/https://jackaudio.org/downloads/)

+You will need to restart your computer after installation.
+After you have done so, you will notice that Jack exists as a folder on your computer.
+JackPilot and qjackctl (Q Jack Control) both function as graphic interfaces for Jack; here, we'll use JackPilot.

+Upon opening JackPilot